dylanocallaghan/M-S-3/README.md

 **Set up connection to Github Repository:**

-1. Click the deploy tab and select GitHub - Connect to GitHub.
+1. Click the 'Deploy' tab and select GitHub and connect to GitHub.
-1. A prompt to find a github repository to connect to will then be displayed.
+1. You are then prompted to find a github repository to connect to.
 1. Enter the repository name for the project and click search.
 1. Once the repo has been found, click the connect button.